 It depends on its developer.

-As for best practice, I always tried to use "some strategies" when using it, and remain being cautious.
+As for best practice, I always tried to use “some strategies” when using it, and remain to be cautious.

 I never hand over all of my most important passwords to that software.